10/05/2022

 What is 3D mammography?

 Tomosynthesis is an advanced 3D mammography technology that can detect small cancers and masses hidden in breast tissue better than standard 2D mammography.
-Studies have shown that tomosynthesis can detect 40 percent more cancers compared to a 2D mammogram.
+Studies have shown that tomosynthesis can detect 40% more cancers compared to a 2D mammogram.

-Tomosynthesis also decreases the rate of false positives, which means the interpretation is more accurate.
+Tomosynthesis also decreases the rate of false positives, which means the interpretation of the image is more accurate.
 A small proportion of women need additional imaging based on their screening mammography results, which can cause anxiety.
-Most of the time, the additional imaging shows normal breast tissue, which is called a “false positive.”
+Most of the time, the additional imaging shows normal breast tissue, which we call a “false positive.”

-Tomosynthesis is the standard of care at all Nuvance Health imaging locations and is available to patients regardless of their age or breast density.
+Tomosynthesis is the standard of care at all Nuvance Health imaging locations and is available to everyone regardless of their age or breast density.

 What is a diagnostic mammogram?

-A diagnostic mammogram uses the same mammographic equipment as a screening mammogram.
-However, specific views can be obtained during a diagnostic mammogram.
+A diagnostic mammogram uses the same equipment as a screening mammogram.
+The main difference from a screening is the views obtained during a diagnostic mammogram.

 Your doctor may recommend a diagnostic mammogram if the screening mammogram detects something questionable that requires additional imaging.
 Your doctor may also recommend a diagnostic mammogram if you are experiencing symptoms of breast cancer, which include: